 Clients accessing SHS agencies who have experienced family and domestic violence have some notable differences from other client groups.
 Compared with other client groups, more clients who experienced family and domestic violence were in private housing at the start and end of SHS support.
 Perhaps driven by their greater likelihood of presenting while housed, their service use patterns were considerably less than other client groups and they were less likely to need accommodation overall.
 Short-term accommodation was their greatest housing need which is in contrast to other groups which often needed long-term housing the most.
 This client group was more likely to be new, rather than returning clients, and more likely to experience only one selected vulnerability (family and domestic violence).

-It is important to note that this analysis is based on the almost 116,200 clients of SHS agencies in 2020–21.
+It is important to note that this analysis is based on the almost 119,200 clients of SHS agencies in 2019–20.
 While there are various support services available, many people do not seek advice or support after incidents of family or domestic violence.
-For example, data from the 2016 ABS Personal Safety Survey shows that for those who experienced physical and/or sexual violence from a current cohabiting partner, 1 in 2 women and 7 in 10 men never sought advice or support (ABS 2017).
-It is possible more were not able to engage with services during the reporting period due to living with their abuser during a lockdown as a result of COVID-19 outbreaks (Boxall et al. 2020).
+Other research suggests that for those who experienced physical and/or sexual violence from a current cohabiting partner, 1 in 2 women never sought advice or support (AIHW 2019).

 ABS (Australian Bureau of Statistics) 2017.
 Personal Safety, Australia, 2016.
 ABS cat. no. 4906.0 Canberra: ABS.